 Bottom line: Want maximum control over your viewing experience?
 Swivel mounts are the way to go.

-Before choosing your mount, don’t forget these key factors:
+Before choosing your mount, don’t forget these key factors to avoid TV mounting mistakes.

 • TV Size and Weight – Always match your mount’s specs to your screen.